List of Marvel Comics characters: H: Hellverine

-Hellverine I
+First version

 The first Hellverine appeared in Wolverine (vol. 4) #1 (September 2010) and was created by Jason Aaron and Renato Gudes.

 An unnamed powerful demon was summoned from Hell by the criminal organization known as the Red Right Hand as part of their revenge against Wolverine.
 The organization captures Wolverine and sends his soul to Hell while the demon takes control over his body.
 Now known as Hellverine, the demon was tasked by the Red Right Hand to killing Wolverine's friends and loved ones.
 Hellverine tracks down and kills John Wraith, attempts to kill Mystique and Daken for betraying the Red Right Hand and attacks Yukio and Amiko Kobayashi but the two are able to escape from him.
 Hellverine then sets his sights on the X-Men and travels to Utopia while still disguised as Wolverine.
 Hellverine's ruse is discovered and he fights the X-Men, who are joined by Mystique, the Ghost Riders Johnny Blaze and Danny Ketch, and Daimon Hellstrom.
 Thanks to Hellstrom's ritual and Wolverine's own actions in Hell, Wolverine's soul returns to his body and battles for control with Hellverine.
 Due to the efforts of the X-Men, Wolverine's girlfriend Melita Garner and a subconscious projection of the deceased Nightcrawler, Wolverine regains control over his body and the demon is banished back to Hell.